 ● Allegheny County responded anyway, and the response was identical to a child abuse investigation.

-So as you read on, and see what happened to this family, keep in mind that what happened here is exactly the kind of response that the Boston Globe “Spotlight Fellows” seemed to want when they exploited horror stories to demand even tougher enforcement of laws involving substance use and child welfare, and what at least one Pennsylvania seemed to want when she wrote a similar story.
+So as you read on, and see what happened to this family, keep in mind that what happened here is exactly the kind of behavior at least one Pennsylvania seemed to want when she wrote this story.

 What happened to the Harrington family